 SCHOOLS & WALKABILITY

-Every Oregon First listing includes a link to detailed information on schools in that area, including test scores and ratings by parents and educators.
+All of our listings include information on schools in the area, scroll down and click on the Schools link in the Neighborhood section.
 In addition, the Oregon Department of Education produces yearly report cards for all schools and districts, which you can access HERE.
 Location within a school district can be an important attribute of a neighborhood.
 School boundaries, however, are subject to change.
 If location within a particular school district is material to the purchase of real property, the buyer should investigate the boundaries and the likelihood of change by contacting the school district directly.
 You can find links to the different school districts HERE.

 Neighborhoods change over time so a buyer cannot expect the area surrounding their home to stay as it is.
 Buyers concerned about potential development in the surrounding area should check with governmental authorities to determine if any large scale building projects are scheduled for the area.
 Building permits, zoning applications and other planning actions are a matter of public record.
 In Oregon, local governments must develop comprehensive plans that guide development over long periods of time.
 These plans may include “overlay zones” that can have a significant effect upon development.
 If concerned about development, buyers should check with local government planning departments.
 Information about planning departments can be found on the county or city website HERE or HERE.
 For information on state road building projects, check with the Oregon Department of Transportation HERE.